jjisan4480/Splunk_and_SOAR_Integration/README.md

 8. Allow inbound traffic on port 8000 (Splunk Web).
 Add a rule to your cloud provider's firewall (e.g., Vultr) for TCP Port 8000 matching your host IP, and configure the Ubuntu firewall:
    `ufw allow 8000`
 9. Access the Splunk web interface via your browser: `http://<Splunk-Public-IP>:8000` and log in.
-> *[Insert Screenshot: The Splunk Web login screen showing the public IP and port 8000 in the address bar.]*
+> [Screenshot: The Splunk Web login screen showing the public IP and port 8000 in the address bar.]

 ### 2. Configure Splunk Settings
 1. Click your username in the top right corner, select **Preferences**, set the Time zone to **GMT**, and click **Apply**.